Sustainability reporting

 Double materiality assessment

 A double materiality assessment identifies your organisation’s impact on the environment, people and society, and how sustainability-related issues may affect your business.
+This has become an established tool to map your impacts and risks, and set a clear path for action.

 Identifying and closing the gaps